Why should I donate an easement?

 - The stewardship fee will be paid to the TJWRPF, easement documents will be signed by all parties, and documents will be filed with the local circuit court.

 - If you wish to take advantage of tax incentives that may be available to easement donors, you must obtain an appraisal from a qualified conservation easement appraiser for the value of your easement donation, and contact a tax professional for guidance.
 (The TJSWCD does not offer tax advice regarding donations of easements.)

-If you wish to speak to a member of our staff regarding an easement on your property, please contact Urban Conservation Specialist Martin Johnson at 434-975-0224 Ext.
-105 for more information.
+If you wish to speak to a member of our staff regarding an easement on your property, please contact District Manager Anne Coates at 434-975-0224 Ext.
+100 for more information.